Joseph T. Ball

-Joseph T. Ball (February 21, 1804 – September 20, 1861) was an early convert (and later excommunicated member) of the Church of Jesus Christ of Latter-day Saints and a black man who held the priesthood prior to the priesthood ban instituted in 1849.
-He was also the first black branch president in the church.
+Joseph T. Ball (February 21, 1804 – September 20, 1861) was an early convert (and later excommunicated member) of the Church of Jesus Christ of Latter-day Saints and a Black man who held the priesthood prior to the priesthood ban instituted in 1849.
+He was also the first Black branch president in the church.

 Early life

 Joseph T. Ball was born on February 21, 1804, to Mary Montgomery Drew and Joseph T. Ball, Sr., in Cambridge, Massachusetts.
 His father was an immigrant from Jamaica, and his mother was a white woman native to Massachusetts.
 They had 6 children together.
 Ball's parents did not marry until after they had had children, possibly because interracial marriage was illegal in Massachusetts at the time.
 Ball's family was said to have been very dedicated to social activism, his father founding a local society to help black widows, and his siblings becoming abolitionists and suffragists.
 All of Ball's sisters were members of the Boston Female Anti-Slavery Society.
+Ball's father died before Ball was introduced to Mormonism.

 Ball was trained and worked as a cooper.

 Racial identity

 Historical records do not agree on Ball's race as his official racial identification changed over time.
 It is assumed that Ball's father was black and is known that his mother was white.
 Despite being a multiracial family, in the 1810 and 1820 US census, Ball's family was classified as "not white."
 Specifically in the 1820 census, Ball's family was listed as "Free Colored Persons."
 However, by 1830, the Ball family was passing as white.
-The 1830 census records the family as been white with one member of the family (assumedly Ball's father) as not white.
+The 1830 census records the family as being white with one member of the family (assumedly Ball's father) as not white.
 Passing as white allowed the Ball family to live in white society without others knowing their racial history.
 One record shows one of Ball's sisters being recognized as "slightly colored" during an anti-slavery convention, but another record shows both of Ball's sisters as "two white young ladies."
 There is also no evidence that people who knew Ball, specifically fellow members of the church, recognized Ball as anything but white.
 In official church records, Ball is not listed as "colored."
 According to Jeffery D. Mahas, the fact that there are very few sources of people recognizing Ball and his family as black or multiracial point to their success of joining the white community and being seen as white.
 Ball's death certificate classifies him as white.